 (NOTE: Don’t bug them when they are on deadline).

 2) Provide guest posts for local business publishers

 As I mentioned in Step #1, your local business publishers have shifted their focus to the online realm.
 This means they are on an ongoing quest for great content related to business.
-You have an opportunity to showcase your expertise as a guest contributor like I did in this article on Core Purpose for Oregon Business.
+You have an opportunity to showcase your expertise as a guest contributor.
 If you are an authority on a specific area of expertise, you may even be able to get a spot as a regular contributor.